 Interdisciplinary Courses & Earth Sciences Courses

-The courses described here do not constitute a major by themselves, but may be taken as part of other majors such as Natural Sciences or taken as electives to increase the student’s knowledge.
+The courses described here do not constitute a major by themselves, but may be taken to meet requirements of other programs, or taken as electives to increase the student’s knowledge.

 This course may be offered in conjunction with a faculty-led education abroad experience.
 The course’s learning goals and objectives and the activities designed to meet them depend on the nature of the education abroad experience.
 The course may meet before and after the education abroad experience in addition to during the experience.
 Students spend approximately 12.5 hours in formal instruction and have approximately 25 hours of learning activities outside of class per credit.
 With the approval of the department chair, the course may be used for credit in the major.